planetfederal/exchange-documentation/source/admin/index.rst

 **Note:** Contact your Exchange administrator if the status does not display as Complete.
 They will need to take a look at your record via Django administration.
 Please see step 5 in the record administration section below.

-For additional examples of records that have been successfully added in Exchange, please check out: `CSW Examples <https://gist.github.com/davisc/219f75f42bc2a620319070a04c4fa98d>`_
+For additional examples of records that have been successfully added in Exchange, please check out the Appendix.

 Verify the record
 ^^^^^^^^^^^^^^^^^